The Genetic Basis of Inheritance

 RB x RB → 25% RR : 50% RB : 25% BB

-Mendel analysed the results of these crossings and formulated his First Law or Law of Segregation of Alleles.
-He assumed that the genetic information of each individual for a trait was determined by two factors (now called alleles), that separate from each other during the formation of the gametes and rejoin after the fertilisation.
+As Mendel observed this type of crossings, he realized that the genetic information of each individual for a trait is determined by two factors (now called alleles), that separate from each other during the formation of the gametes and rejoin after the fertilisation.
 The gametes, therefore, will only have one allele and not two like the rest of the non-reproductive cells.
 The biological purpose behind this phenomenon is to keep the amount of genetic information constant in the offspring, so that when the maternal and paternal gametes unite to breed, the number of alleles (2) is maintained, and one is always inherited from each parent.
+This phenomenon is known as Mendel’s First Law or the Law of Segregation of Alleles.

 Nowadays we know that gametes go through a reductive cell division or meiosis, which reduces the genetic endowment by half, so that each gamete contains only one allele for each gene.